PhilipTimothe/Fin-Tech-Module-6/README.md

 # Fin-Tech-Module-6
-This module allow the exploration of tools such that we can make api calls, make suggestable interpretations from forcasting models; directly coming from Monte Carlo simulations.
+This module allow the exploration of tools such that we can chart Hvplots, making a more interactive user experience

 ---

 ## Technologies

-Python, Path, Pandas, os, requests, json, dotenv, alpaca_trade_api, MCForecastTools, %matplotlib inline
+Python, Path, Pandas, hvplot

 ---

 ## Installation Guide

 Create a dev environment.
 Run module via Jupyter Lab.

-pip install python-dotenv

 ---